Contact Us

 Ensure your users are employees of the companies in the agreement

 Infor agreements require that your users are employees of the companies who are parties to the license or subscription agreements.
 Pay close attention to the legal entities who are parties to your software agreements.
 Look for cases where through formation of new ventures, purchases or sales of organizations, or other corporate activities, that your users may no longer be employees of the parties of your agreements.
 Infor charges for extended licensing terms that permit additional parties to use or access your software.
-In such cases, if you come to DRI first, we often can find less costly ways to address such issues, outside Infor’s audit process.
+In such cases, if you come to Decision Resources first, we often can find less costly ways to address such issues, outside Infor’s audit process.

 Working with outside contractors